 Fees & Commissions

-There are several things to look out for when picking the best investment app.
-The most critical for me will be the available asset offerings and fees.
+There are several things to look out for when picking the best apps for investing in stocks.
+The most critical for me will be the applicable commissions and fees.
 These ensure that one can invest in assets of their choice without necessarily breaking the bank.

 However, choosing an app based on these features can be tricky, especially given the time and effort it takes to compare all the options.
 That is why I have made things easier for you.
-Below are tables summarising the fees and asset offerings of the top apps.
+Below is a table summarising the fee structures of the top apps.

 Best Investment App | Minimum Deposit Requirement | Commissions/ Spreads | Deposits/ Withdrawal Fees | Inactivity Fee |